controlm/automation-api-community-solutions/112-order-an-existing-smart-folder-with-parameters/readme.md

+# Ordering existing Smart Folders
+Workflows are stored in the Control-M database (run)

 ## Requirement :
 I have a smart folder defined as a service and I want to order it using the aapi.
 I also want to pass parameters at the time of ordering.